Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The FM should be able to register a vehicle's check-up.
+* **AC1:** The system should provide a feature for the Fleet Manager (FM) to register a vehicle's check-up.
-* **AC2:** The FM should be able to select the vehicle for which the check-up is being registered from a list of available vehicles that has reached Checkup Frequency limit (in Kms).
-* **AC3:** The vehicle registration functionality should allow FM to enter the necessary details such as vehicle license plate.
+* **AC2:** When the Fleet Manager (FM) initiates the registration process for a vehicle's check-up, the system interface should prompt the FM to provide the unique identification (ID) of the vehicle undergoing the check-up, the date when the check-up was performed, the updated kilometers after the check-up and the check-up results.
+* **AC3:** After the FM submits the required information, the system should validate the input data.
+* **AC4:** In case of any errors during the registration process, the system should display appropriate error messages to the FM, indicating the nature of the issue and any corrective actions required.

 ### 1.4.
-Found out Dependencies perguntar aos colegas
+Found out Dependencies FALTA VER

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+*

 ### 1.5 Input and Output Data

 **Input Data:**

-* Typed data:!!!
+* Typed data:
-    * a reference
-    * a designation
-    * an informal description
-    * a technical description
-    * an estimated duration
-    * an estimated cost
+    * unique identification(ID) of the vehicle
+    * the date when the check-up was performed
+    * the updated kilometers after the check-up

 * Selected data:
     * a task category

 **Output Data:**

-* List of vehicles needing check-up maintenance
 * (In)Success of the operation

 ### 1.6.
-System Sequence Diagram (SSD)
+System Sequence Diagram (SSD) FALTA ISTO

 **_Other alternatives might exist._**